wickersoft/nyan-stimulus-package/README.md

 *Secretly raising money to increase Server Power for the duration of the Coronavirus lockdown*

-**Due to the coronavirus lockdown**, we have been seeing a distinct rise in activity on the server, occasionally hitting the current slot limit.
+**Due to the worldwide lockdown**, we have been seeing a distinct rise in activity on the server, occasionally hitting the current slot limit.
 The People of the Server have decided to secretly raise a little donation package for Nyan to increase the server capacity for the duration of the lockdown.

 ## Scope:
 We want to collect enough money to increase the slot limit to 32 and the server RAM to 8GB for 2-4 months.
-This costs about 20€ ($26 US, $30 AU) per month.
+This costs about 20€ ($22 US, $34 AU) per month.
 All funds will go to Nyan’s account regardless of how much we raise.
 Nitrado does not pay out refunds.

 ## Strategy:
 Brainiac is providing an account where the money will be held until there is enough to give Nyan a sufficient surprise (think 40€, enough for 2 months).
 After the first package we can either donate directly or collect it for one-month packages until the project reaches its conclusion.